janekhuong/pokemon-game/README.md

 - **Player Movement**: Navigate through the map with responsive character controls.
 - **Map Boundaries**: Prevent players from moving beyond defined boundaries.
-- **Battle Sequences**: Engage in exciting turn-based Pokémon battles.
+- **Battle Sequences**: Engage in turn-based Pokémon battles.
 - **Animations**: Smooth transitions and animations for battles and movement.
 - **Pixel Art Design**: Retro visuals inspired by classic Pokémon games.
+- **Game Audio**: Background music and sound effects, which can be toggled on and off with a mute button.

 ## How to Play